shivlink/shivlink/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=pathakabhi24&style=flat-square&color=0088cc)

-I'm graduated with a Degree in Bachelor of Technology in Computer Science & Engineering 🎓 .
+I'm graduated with a Bachelors Degree in Computer Science & Engineering 🎓 .
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently learning Cyber Security 🕸️ and working on strong my knowledge on Networking and Ethical Hacking 🤓.
+I love to work on low level systems to solve real-life problems ✨.
+I'm currently a working professional🕸️.
+Have a strong knowledge of Systems and Development 🤓.

-I am also an open-source enthusiast and maintainer.
+I am also an open-source contributor.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

+P.S : I am a good singer and love to explore :)